 To stay focused on capturing the right details in a story of such enormous scale, Lehmann followed a very simple workflow.
 He used iPhone to shoot anything inside or outside the train that he found interesting and uploaded the footage to the Globe and Mail video team for editing in Final Cut Pro X.

 Whatever delays he experienced in the transcontinental upload were ultimately made up for on the back end.
-Says Julian Liurette, a senior video production editor who edited their first video instalment: “With Final Cut Pro X, we don’t have to convert footage.
+Says Julian Liurette, a senior video production editor who edited their first video installment: “With Final Cut Pro X, we don’t have to convert footage.
 We just grab the video files and begin editing.
 For us, that’s a huge advantage.”

 Most of the shooting and editing demands on the video team come from a fast, relentless stream of popular business and lifestyle videos.
 Globe and Mail reporters and videographers capture footage on location or in their newsroom studio using as many as four cameras shooting simultaneously.
-The mix-and-match video acquisition is easily handled by the new multicam capabilities of Final Cut Pro X, which helps the team organise and sync their footage.
+The mix-and-match video acquisition is easily handled by the new multicam capabilities of Final Cut Pro X, which helps the team organize and sync their footage.
 “We couldn’t use an application that didn’t support multiple-camera editing,” says editor Robin Dwarka.
 “The multicam support in Final Cut Pro X is more intuitive and efficient than anything I’ve seen.”

 Dwarka, who edits two to five videos a day, notes that the momentum carries through the editing process: “Here it’s all about speed and accuracy, and I know I’m cutting faster in Final Cut Pro X. Dropping a clip down and having the rest of the timeline shift out of the way makes things so much easier, and I don’t need to worry about closing up gaps.”

 Editors also finish faster because they can simply open their custom Motion-built branding templates in Final Cut Pro X. “Branding’s a big issue for reporters and even videographers because we put our logo at the bottom of each video,” says Liurette.
-“Now editors can open the Globe and Mail custom lower-third templates in Final Cut Pro X and immediately change the text in the viewer rather than going out to a text editor.”
+“Now editors can open the Globe and Mail custom lower-third templates in Final Cut Pro X and immediately change the text right in the viewer rather than going out to a text editor.”

 Liurette, who created the Motion templates for their current branding, is helping the design team with a refresh.
 He likes the fact that the new motion graphics tools in Motion 5 and Final Cut Pro X let them integrate projects using templates, which helps enforce design discipline across hundreds of monthly video projects.